Isaly's: History

 The company also had great success in selling chipped chopped ham, sliced (shaved) razor-thin for sandwiches.
 The sandwich was featured on the PBS special Sandwiches That You Will Like.
-The company also marketed "immunized milk for infants, supplied by special isolated herds of cattle."
+The company also marketed "immunized milk for infants, supplied by special isolated herds of cattle".

 Shifting consumer demands, declining sales for home-delivered milk, as well as corporate consolidation led to the closing of Isaly facilities beginning in the 1960s.
 According to Brian Butko, author of Klondikes, Chipped Ham, & Skyscraper Cones: The Story of Isaly's, it was the loose company structure – in an era of growing corporate homogeneity – that left Isaly's unable to compete on the wholesale and retail levels, leading to the closure of its dairies beginning in the mid-1960s.

 Several members of the Isaly family attempted to continue to operate food-service operations.
 In Pittsburgh, Isaly outlets were converted to the "Sweet William" brand.
 In Ohio, restaurants operated under the "Isaly Shoppe" name until the mid-1990s when the final outlet closed in Marion, Ohio.

 Since 1984, the Isaly's name has enjoyed a comeback of sorts, but one not overseen by members of the Isaly family.
-Delicatessen Distributing Incorporated of Evans City, Pennsylvania purchased the Isaly trademark name and markets the original quality luncheon meats, cheeses and sauces under the Isaly name in western Pennsylvania and eastern Ohio.
+Delicatessen Distributing Incorporated of Evans City, Pennsylvania purchased the Isaly trademark name and markets luncheon meats, cheeses and sauces under the Isaly name in western Pennsylvania and eastern Ohio.
 The concern also distributes Isaly brand ice cream (except Klondikes) to stores in Western Pennsylvania.
 The Klondike Bar product line is now owned by Unilever.

 There are at least three Isaly's still in operation in southwestern Pennsylvania in the areas of West View, Turtle Creek, and East Allegheny (city neighborhood of Pittsburgh), all retaining most of the classic interior.
 In June 2012, ownership of the West View Isaly's changed hands.
 The new owners have kept everything in the store intact but slightly changed the name to "I Shall Always Love You Sweetie", reflecting on Isaly's acronym.
-To punctuate this, periods have been added after each letter in the classic Isaly's storefront.
+To punctuate this, periods have been added after each letter in the Isaly's storefront.
 The Isaly's in Turtle Creek was recently renamed Turtle Creek Market, but still retains the Isaly's name on the front facade and most of the interior motif.
 A former Isaly's franchise in New Brighton, Pennsylvania, which operated under the name "Bricker's Restaurant" after its Isaly's contract ended and continued to serve much of the Isaly's menu, closed in 2012 but reopened in late 2016 under new ownership as a convenience store and cafe, Main Street Market.